 DK.
 (Johor), SPMJ.
 (Johor), SPCM.
 (Perak)

-Her Royal Highness Raja Zarith Sofiah Binti Almarhum Sultan Idris Al Mutawakkil Alallahi Shah was born on 14 August 1959 at the Batu Gajah Hospital in Perak.
+Her Majesty Raja Zarith Sofiah Binti Almarhum Sultan Idris Al Mutawakkil Alallahi Shah was born on 14 August 1959 at the Batu Gajah Hospital in Perak.
 She is the second daughter and the third child of His Royal Highness Paduka Seri Sultan Perak Almarhum Paduka Seri Sultan Idris al-Mutawakkil Alallahi Shah Ibni Almarhum Sultan Iskandar Shah Kadasallah and Her Royal Highness Raja Perempuan Perak, Almarhum Raja Perempuan Muzwin Binti Almarhum Raja Dato’ Sri Ariff Shah.

 HRH Raja Zarith received her early education at the Datin Khadijah School in Kuala Kangsar until she completed Standard Six.
 She continued her secondary education at the Raja Perempuan Kalsom School, also in Kuala Kangsar.
 In September 1972, she furthered her studies at the Cheltenham Ladies’ College in England until Form Six.